Blog

 The Invisible Enemy: The Fel d 1 Protein

-The greatest and most persistent myth regarding cat allergies is that people are allergic to “cat hair” or “cat dander” (dead skin cells).
-Hair and skin cells are simply the delivery vehicles; they are not the actual allergen.
+The most persistent myth about cat allergies is that people react to cat hair or cat dander (dead skin cells).
+Hair and skin cells are just the delivery vehicles.
+The actual allergen is a microscopic protein called Fel d 1 (Felis domesticus allergen 1).

-This protein is produced primarily in two places inside a cat’s body:
+This protein is produced in two places:

 Why the “Hairless” Sphynx is Not Hypoallergenic

-The True “Low-Allergen” Breeds: A Genetic Fluke
+The True “Low-Allergen” Breeds: A Genetic Difference

 1. The Siberian